Halozzee/QuikSync/README.md

 ~~The project could not be commented well but I will be working on it~~

 If you would like to make some stuff along with this code - feel free to use it, and even if you want to help me developing it I would be even more feeling better about this working.
-All the stuff I could say from not is just link to this guide about [How to contribute](https://github.com/firstcontributions/first-contributions) any stuff, and say that you have to write down all the things you've done.
+All the stuff I could say for now is just link to this guide about [How to contribute](https://github.com/firstcontributions/first-contributions) any stuff, and say that you have to write down all the things you've done.

 I will be posting issues so, you could get one or several.